dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 -18 | Empty app key
 -1000 | Server error

-If you have received an error code that is not '0', firstly follow the instructions below:
+If you have received an error code that is not '0', follow the instructions below:

 1. Ensure that you have access to the internet
 2. Ensure that, when creating an app on the http://dev.dji.com website, you have filled out the 'Identification Code' field with your project package name